zackify/svelte-validify/README.md

   import { Form, createForm } from "svelte-validify";
   import Input from "./Input.svelte";

-  //Always create a form, and add some optional values let form = createForm({ name: "Bob", email: "test" });
+  // Always create a form, and add some optional values let form = createForm({ name: "Bob", email: "test" });

-  //Dummy rulee
+  // Rules run at the correct times, on blur, or onChange after initial blur / submit
-  let isRequired = (value) => (!value ?
+  // you don't have to think about it! let isRequired = (value) => (!value ?
 "Field is required" : "");
 </script>